ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 #### 3. Candidate Portal
 ##### Unit Tests
-1. Update education section of Candidate profile
+1. Update education section of candidate profile and test whether change is reflected in the database
-2. Update skill section of Candidate profile
+2. Update skill section of candidate profile and test whether change is reflected in the database
-3. Update experience section of Candidate profile
+3. Update experience section of candidate profile and test whether change is reflected in the database
-4. Retrieve Candidate information based on UserID
+4. Retrieve candidate information based on UserID
-5. Attempt to update a Candidate profile that does not exist
+5. Attempt to update a candidate profile that does not exist throws an error
-- placeholder (we need 10)
-- placeholder (we need 10)
-- placeholder (we need 10)

 ##### Integration Tests
 Will be implemented in Sprint 3